 8. Plank pose

 10. Two-knee spinal twist

 11. Extended puppy pose

 Curious how to perform these poses?
 Feel free to ask your chiropractor!
 While he/she may not be a master yogi, chiropractors are well-versed in safe, therapeutic stretches and exercises that can be modified for your needs and current flexibility, mobility, and discomfort levels.
 Along with your in-office adjustments, your chiropractor will give you an at-home action plan that’s designed to work in conjunction with your treatments.

 Get Back Pain Relief at Bomberg Chiropractic

 Are you dealing with acute or chronic back pain?
-Don’t hesitate to reach out to our team at Bomberg Chiropractic in New Hope, MN, to schedule a consultation for treatment.
+Don’t hesitate to reach out to our team at Bomberg Chiropractic in Plymouth, MN, to schedule a consultation for treatment.
 We provide highly individualized treatment plans for each patient we see and specialize in a wide variety of therapeutic services, including movement-based massage, TENS therapy, Graston Technique, and more.
 To learn more about our services and how we can help you, please feel free to call our Twin Cities office today at 763-450-1755.